judkowitz/service-catalog/docs/v1/user-story.md

 Someone in tech support just had the idea that they can use my chat app inside the call center system.
 They need to connect their app to my chat service the same way that I connected to the Rabbit service that IT maintains for me.
 I call up the Rabbit person and ask how they made that binding thing work.
 Luckily, it was not hard at all.
-I just did <simple workflow> to make the service responsive to binding requests, deployed an instance and the customer support people were off to the races.
+I just did <simple workflow> to make a service broker to respond to binding requests, deployed an instance and the customer support people were off to the races.

 ## 7. Buy access to a type from the marketplace
 ## 8. Bind a kubernetes service to a service outside kubernetes